mattermost/mattermost-test-management/data/test-cases/channels/messaging/message_edit_post_history.md

 **Expected**

-Edit history is not avaiable when user lacks edit own post permissions
+Edit history is not available when user lacks edit own post permissions